-Glancing to the wall directly across from her, she saw a particularly strange site.
+Glancing to the wall directly across from her, she saw a particularly strange sight.
 There was something wrong with it.
 She could just feel it, but she decided to walk up and see it up close anyway.
 That was when she saw the rusty red, stone wall was covered in holes.
-Not just weather worn ones either.
+Not just weather-worn ones either.
 Reaching a hand up, the hole was larger than her spread palm, and it went further inside the wall than her arm could reach.

 “What good is a wall full of holes?”
 She snorted as she tried to grasp a purpose for such a thing.
 “Is it some kind of a game they once played?
 It must have been terribly boring!
 Hahaha!”

 She grasped her abdomen as she laughed, but after a while, the laughter began to die slowly.
 Now that she was more aware of the color in the light of the sun, she noticed how the dark red stone looked in comparison to the gray stone further down.
 This was stone, not brick, so what could make stone stain such a color?

 She started to reach out to touch it again, but a sudden, croaking caw of a raven made the vixen scream.
 It was swooping down from the top of the wall toward her.
 Mara quickly turned to run back for the walnut tree.
 She could see the greens of the garden, her paradise, just ahead.
 Once she came to the foot of the massive tree, she paused to look back at the courtyard.
 The bird was still chasing her, and it cawed loudly again, making her jump and stumble over a massive root.
 She barely kept herself from falling to her face, but her side took a beating, landing sideways.